11im/gemini-duo-agent/IMPLEMENTATION_GUIDE.md

 ## Gemini Worker Protocol

 You can delegate tasks to Gemini Pro using:
-`!gemini -m pro -p "task description" > output.txt`
+`!gemini -m pro -p "task description" -y > output.txt`

 ### When to Delegate
 - Research (>500 tokens)